justDenzil/ekayu-d6416/src/pages/faq.md

           should *manage customer expectations*.
 Just like [a good checkout flow](http://bit.ly/2YCN3iG) should.
 Tell them the truth:

-            - US shipping will take between 3 to 5 business days.
+            - Bangalore shipping will take between 3 to 5 business days.
             - International shipping will take between 5 and 10 business days.
             - Mars shipping will be automatically redirected to Elon Musk’s Twitter account.
       - question: How do refunds and returns work?